Who are we?

 How and why we use your personal data?

 We use your personal data to match your skills, experience and education with a potential employer.
 We will initially collect basic information on you such as contact details, job role and experience.
 If you express an interest in a specific appointment we will collect further information from you during the interview with a Barracuda consultant.
-If you are then selected to go through to the next stage, we will then be collecting more information and onwards in that manner.
+If you are then selected to go through to the next stage, we will then be collecting more information as required.

 We keep your information in accordance as follows: